psb/bucklescript.github.io/docs/interop-overview.md

 var messages = ["hello", "world", "how", "are", "you"]
 ```

-There is zero mental and performance overhead while using such value.
+There is zero mental and performance overhead while using such a value.
 Naturally, the value on the BuckleScript side is automatically typed to be an array of strings.

-This behavior doesn't hold for complex data structures; the dedicated sections for each offer more info.
+This behavior doesn't hold for complex data structures; the dedicated sections for each offer more information.

 ### Functions